github/codeql/CONTRIBUTING.md

 ## Building and testing

+See [Developer information](docs/HOWTO.md) for information on building the Ruby extractor.
+There is no need to rebuild the extractor if you are only developing queries.

 1. Install the CodeQL CLI as described in [Getting started with the CodeQL CLI](https://codeql.github.com/docs/codeql-cli/getting-started-with-the-codeql-cli/).

 2. Ensure that `<extraction-root>/codeql` is in your `PATH`.

-3. Clone this repository into `<extraction-root>/codeql-go` and change to this directory.
+3. Clone this repository into `<extraction-root>/codeql-ruby` and change to this directory.

-4. To build, run `make`.

-5. To run the full test suite, run `make test`.
-This will take approximately one hour.

-6. To run all tests in a directory and its subdirectories, run `codeql test run <directory>`, for example `codeql test run ql/test/query-tests/Security`.
+4. To run all tests in a directory and its subdirectories, run `codeql test run <directory>`, for example `codeql test run ql/test/query-tests/security`.

-7. To run an individual test, run `codeql test run <filename>`, where `<filename>` is a `.ql` or `.qlref` file, for example `codeql test run ql/test/query-tests/Security/CWE-020/MissingRegexpAnchor/MissingRegexpAnchor.qlref`.
+6. To run an individual test, run `codeql test run <filename>`, where `<filename>` is a `.ql` or `.qlref` file, for example `codeql test run ql/test/query-tests/security/cwe-078/CommandInjection.qlref`.

 ## Adding a new query